nicklleite/nicklleite.github.io/README.md

 # Hi, this is my CV

 Hey there!
 Glad you came.
-My name is Nicholas and this is the ICM (Yeah yeah, I know... i'm not good with cool software names).
-I'm web developer from Ribeirão Preto, São Paulo, Brazil, South America, Earth...
+My name is Nicholas and I'm web developer from Ribeirão Preto, São Paulo, Brazil, South America, Earth...

-I'm a web developer focusing on Back-End development.
+Focusing on Back-End development.
 As a professional I work since 2013, beeing PHP my main programming language.
 Since then, I've been working on several companies, developing websites, web systems for content and information management.
 On my personal projects, I'm focusing on making information and content management more human friendly.

 Information and content management are my passion now.
 And I know I can do a great job on this!